TiraLabra/2021_loppukesa/_en/topics/index.md

 ## Games

-* Chess, Go, expanded naughts and crosses and so on are fun and challenging games.
+* Chess, Go, expanded naughts and crosses (5-in-a-row, large board) and so on are fun and challenging games.
 Can you create an AI that can play against a human opponent as well as against itself?
 How good is it?

 * You can find a java template for a chess bot using [xboard](https://www.gnu.org/software/xboard/) and the [Lichess api](https://lichess.org/blog/WvDNticAAMu_mHKP/welcome-lichess-bots) from here: [https://github.com/TiraLabra/chess](https://github.com/TiraLabra/chess)